Alex-Holzer/Code_Snippets/file_handling.md

 import pandas as pd
-from typing import Optional, Any, Union from pyspark.sql import DataFrame from io import BytesIO
+from typing import Optional, Any from pyspark.sql import DataFrame from io import BytesIO